ethereum/ethereum-org-website/src/content/eth2/roadmap/index.md

 There are many different types of clients because Ethereum encourages a multi-client world.
 As Danny Ryan puts it, "Ethereum is the abstract set of rules that makes up the protocol rather than any specific implementation of those set of rules".

-Check out the Eth2 clients:

-- Cortex _– .NET client_
-- Lighthouse
-- Lodestar
-- Nimbus
-- Prysm
-- Teku
-- Trinity

-And they're being tested across testnets so that teams can iron out any bugs.
+And they're being tested across different testnets so that teams can iron out any bugs.

 [More info on teams building Eth2](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth2.0-teams/teams-building-eth2.0/)